gelijergensen/PermutationImportance/README.md

 ### Ideas for examples:

 1. Straight-forward use of each method with a toy problem
+2. Simple usage of all objects
-2. More complex use of Permutation Importance (not the sklearn version)
+3. More complex use of Permutation Importance (not the sklearn version)
-3. Construction and use of a custom metric (bias)
+4. Construction and use of a custom metric (bias)
-4. Construction and use of a corresponding scoring strategy (and with bootstrapping)
+5. Construction and use of a corresponding scoring strategy (and with bootstrapping)
-5. Plotting code
+6. Plotting code
-6. Modification of sklearn api to use Keras model
+7. Modification of sklearn api to use Keras model
-7. Construction of selection strategy to use abstract runner method
+8. Construction of selection strategy to use abstract runner method

 ### Update (05 Feb.
 2019):